aoiya2023/cs124-lab1/design/design.md

      it is very visible that a task is done, and it is one of the conventions a lot of people use: mark a task complete by putting a line across.

+7. Tasks can have three different priorities.
+   - Users can set priority of tasks, either to "High Priority", "Medium Priority", or "Low Priority", by the button at the left of each task.
+The default is "High Priority" because we believe that the tasks that make it into todo list tend to have high priority (if it is not, both of us would not bother to put it in the list from the start).
+As the priority gets higher, the color of the button gets darker, since it is hard to distinguish the difference between each priority with just text.
+Colors are chosen to fit the general theme of the app.

 ## Alternative Designs
    - We had three options for our color scheme: orange and blue. orange was our warm color. opt ion and blue was our cool color option.
 Warm color is more likely to motivate the users to complete the tasks (some of the todo apps we have used in the past used warm color), while cool colors is more likely to make the users feel relaxed and not stress about the tasks.
      After comparing the two colors, we decided to move on with the cool color.
+   - When choosing where to put the Sort button, we had two options: to put it above the Add Task section (just below the header) or with the Hide & Delete button.
+After some discussions, we concluded that it is better to have the Sort button with Hide & Delete button, because then the control buttons would all be located near the bottom and not everywhere on the screen.
+One concern is that user may accidently click on a button when they actually wanted to perform other actions.
+To address this concern, we made the buttons use full width of the screen.

 ## Challenges
-   - The biggest challenge we had was making the "Hide" button and "Delete" button stick to the end of page.
+   - The biggest challenge we had was making the Hide, Delete, and Sort button stick to the end of page and also not overlap with tasks when the list grew long.
 We were running into troubles where buttons would not be sized right (even when set the width & height), moving as the list grows, or overlapping with the list.
 We now do have the buttons at the bottom even if items are added or deleted.
-We still do want to modify in future versions, because it sometimes does not work (since position of everything else is relative while the buttons are absolute, they behave weirdly when they overlap).
+Also, by making the task list go into a seperate div, we were able to successfully separate the buttons and list so that even if the tasks overflow from the screen, they will not overlap with the buttons and instead become scrollable.
    - It was challenging for us to choose a color.
 Since it is a todo list, we want to encourage the users to finish the tasks but also not stress them.
 We tried different colors, both warm and cool colors, and in the end decided that we want to focus on not making the users stressed (if